This is more than an inn.

 a luxury Inn.

-Fogo Island Inn is an initiative of Shorefast Foundation, a registered Canadian charity founded in 2003 by Zita, Anthony, and Alan Cobb.
+Fogo Island Inn is an initiative of Shorefast, a registered Canadian charity founded in 2003 by Zita, Anthony, and Alan Cobb.
 Shorefast is dedicated to helping to secure a resilient economic future for Fogo Island, Change Islands, and similar rural communities worldwide.
-All surpluses from the operation of the Fogo Island Inn are reinvested in the community of Fogo Island through the projects and programs of Shorefast Foundation.
+All surpluses from the operation of the Fogo Island Inn are reinvested in the community of Fogo Island through the projects and programs of Shorefast.
 There is no private benefit.

 Fogo Island Inn is Shorefast’s largest undertaking to date.
 Other projects include Fogo Island Arts, a micro-lending fund for small businesses on Fogo Island and Change Islands, various academic residency programs, heritage building preservation initiatives, the New Ocean Ethic, and a retail furniture business: Fogo Island Shop.